-The cottages are shown with handsome front gardens, uniform in style, each with its own front path to the main road.
+In the 1886 map the cottages are shown with handsome front gardens with topiary hedges, uniform in style, each with its own front path to the main road.
 Each garden appears to be fenced into two separate parts, no doubt reflecting the fact that at various times two different families lived in each cottage.
 At the back there are again substantial gardens with several outbuildings in each (presumably one a privy) and some mature trees.